zihangJiang/DR-Learning-for-3D-Face/README.md

 Keras = 2.2.2
 openmesh
 #### 2. Requirements for Data  Processing (About Deformation Representation Feature)
 1. We provide a python interface for obtaining ***Deformation Representation (DR) Feature***.
 Code are avaliable at [Here](https://github.com/QianyiWu/get_dr_py) to generate DR feature for each obj file by specific one reference mesh.
-After that, you can change the data_path and data_format in `src/data_utils.py`.
+Replace the `get_dr.cpython-36m-x86_64-linux-gnu.so` with compiled one and run `python get_fwh_dr.py` After that, you can change the data_path and data_format in `src/data_utils.py`.

 2. To recover mesh from DR feature, you need to compile [get_mesh](https://github.com/QianyiWu/get_mesh_py_API), and replace the `get_mesh.cpython-36m-x86_64-linux-gnu.so` in `src` folder.

-3. Also, python version of [libigl](https://github.com/libigl/libigl) is needed for mesh-IO and you need to replace the `pyigl.so` in `src` folder
+3. Also, python version of [libigl](https://github.com/libigl/libigl) is needed for mesh-IO and you need to replace the `pyigl.so` in `src` folder if the current one does not match your environment.

 After all requirements are satisfied, you can use following command to train and test the model.
 ### Training